sunnivin/lesson-modular-type-along/_episodes/03-exercise.md

     plt.savefig(f'{num_measurements}.png')
     plt.clf()
 ```
-- Run the modified `imporvement.py` script and verify that the files `25.png`, `50.png` and `100.png` are created.
+- Run the modified `improvement.py` script and verify that the files `25.png`, `50.png` and `100.png` are created.

-- Stage and commit the changes in `imporvement.py`.
+- Stage and commit the changes in `improvement.py`.

 ### **Step D**: abstracting the plotting part by introducing a function
-- A colleague advice you to abstract the plotting part into a function to divide the work into modules.
+- A colleague advises you to abstract the plotting part into a function to divide the work into modules.
 - Update the `improvement.py` file by copying the following code:

 ``` python